fltemplin/ip-parcels/DTN-OMNI/README.txt

 # sudo make modules_install
 # sudo make install

+Note that linux kernel builds can proceed in unpredictable ways under the myriad various architectures they may be run under.
+Specific kernel build instructions are out of scope for this document and must be worked out according to the specific situation.

 4) Running tests
 Next, reboot into the new linux kernel you just installed.
 You may need to consult documentation on how to select the correct kernel at boot time.
+This is necessary to access the IP parcels support code in the kernel.

+We note at least one instance where booting the ip-parcels custom kernel causes the boot to hang indefinitely.
+If this happens under ubuntu, try the following steps:

+a) boot into stock kernel
+b) sudo vi /etc/initramfs-tools/initramfs.conf
+   /* search for MODULES and edit it such that it looks like below */
+c) MODULES=DEP
+d) sudo update-initramfs -c -k 5.10.67
+e) reboot to get into 5.10.67

-This is necessary to access the IP parcels support code in the kernel.Once you have booted into the new kernel decide which of the two machines will be the "source" and which will be the "sink".
+Once you have booted into the new kernel decide which of the two machines will be the "source" and which will be the "sink".

 First, on both the "source" and "sink", edit the three files named "ion_nodes" located under the DTN-OMNI/configs hierarchy and change